cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Creating a Manager Object

 To begin, you must import the TaskVine module, and then create a Manager object.
-You may specific a specific port number to listen on like this:
+You may specify a specific port number to listen on like this:

 === "Python"
     ```python